shadowspawn/forest-arborist/README.md

 Status
 ------

-Pre-release.
-Still in flux, breaking changes coming:
-* changes to support multiple manifests and catch up with name change

-"fab init" is great for trying out on an existing checkout.
+* Pre-release.
+May still be breaking changes.

-Main development on Mac OS X. Targeting also Microsoft Windows and Linux.
+* OS: main development on Mac OS X, less testing on Microsoft Windows and Linux.
+* DVCS: main development with git, less testing with hg.